Buku FIXI: History

+Books

-The first three books published were Kougar (Shaz Johar), Cekik (Ridhwan Saidi) and Pecah (Khairunizam Bakeri).
+The first three books published were Kougar (by Shaz Johar), Cekik (by Ridhwan Saidi) and Pecah (by Khairunizam Bakeri).
 These books were reprinted for their 10th anniversary in 2021.
-Since then, Fixi has published over 200 books including short stories, ebooks, trilogies, limited edition titles and those published under imprints of Fixi Novo (English fiction), Fixi Verso (translation of English fictions to Malay) and Fixi Retro (republishing of local Malay novels that are no longer distributed).
+Since then, Fixi has published over 200 books including short stories, ebooks, trilogies, limited edition titles and those published under imprints of Fixi Novo (English fiction), Fixi Verso (translation of English fictions to Malay) and Fixi Retro (republishing of local Malay novels no longer in distribution or circulation).

 A few of Fixi novels were adapted into films.
 In 2013, Pecah was adapted into a film directed by Asrulhisyam Ahmad and screenplay by Sha Hanim Ramli, starring Tony Eusoff, Sofi Jikan and Izreen Azminda.
-In the same year, KL Zombi (original title, Zombijaya, written by Adib Zaini was released, starring Zizan Razak, Siti Saleha and Izara Aishah.
+In the same year, KL Zombi (original title, Zombijaya) written by Adib Zaini was released and starring Zizan Razak, Siti Saleha and Izara Aishah.
 The film was directed by Woo Ming Jin.
 Some short stories from Kopi (Fixi's limited edition book release) were adapted into short films.
 A DVD titled Kumpulan Filem Pendek Kopi was released with eight short films.
 Nadia Khan's Gantung (published 2013) was adapted into a drama series in 2016 with Malaysian and Indonesian cast.
 Gantung The Series was released on Tribe in Indonesia, and Astro and Mubi in Malaysia.

 Since 2017, Fixi organises its biennial Malay novel writing contest, Sayembara Fixi where six titles are selected as winners.
 The six winning titles were launched at the Kuala Lumpur International Book Fair, except for the 2019/2020 contest where the book fair was cancelled due to the Covid-19 pandemic.